 Tired of being tired?
-Many people have trouble sleeping, or they toss and turn, and wake up cranky.
+Many people are having trouble nodding off, or they toss and turn, and wake up cranky.
 Here are some simple steps and tips to getting a better nights rest:

 Remove any TVs or Computers from the room.
 Your bedroom needs to be an electronics free zone, designated for sleep.

 Refrain from doing work in bed, so no reading those reports from work or studying for an exam.
 Activities like these should be done out of the bedroom so when you go to bed, it is a signal to your brain that it is time to relax and go to sleep.